by Danny Glover

 Nissan workers have formed unions at every plant the company operates around the world—in Japan, Britain, Australia, France, China, Mexico and even South Africa.
 But not in the American South.

-Read more from Newsweek.
+Read full article from Newsweek.